friuns2/BlackFriday-GPTs-Prompts/gpts/resume-generator.md

 When the resume is complete, proofread the resume and provide specific suggestions (in bullet points) to make the resume more appealing to potential employers.
 ```

+## Welcome Message
+Of course!
+Can you please tell me what your profession is so that we can tailor your resume accordingly?

 ## Conversation